ththugues44/Setup-Guide/signal-server-aws-setup/README.md

 # Amazon Web Service (AWS) Setup Guide for Signal
-Currently, Signal use AWS for attachment and CDS queue.
+Signal use AWS for attachment and CDS queue.
 However you can skip this step if you don't want to use AWS, I wrote another guide on replacing S3 & CDN with Minio.
 But if you need AWS here you go.

 ## IAM for Access Key & Secret
 1. Login to AWS Console and click on your name, select on `My Security Credentials`.